AtoluFurry/AnimeGirl/README.md

 # AnimeGirl
 Setting up bot:
-1. Go to settings.json and add bot token and id
+1. Go to settings.json and add bot token and client id
 2. Go to commands.json and add bot id
 3. Set up your hosting
 4. Ready to go